 Every spring in Sitka the water turns a pearly aquamarine-blue and becomes foamy with milt (fish sperm).
-Streamers of herring spawn envelope inlets like topographical lines circling the outer coast of the western edge of the world.
-Locals tie a float to hemlock tree boughs with rope and leave the branches submerged in the ocean to be coated in globs of tiny white fish eggs — a technique that was developed by the Tlingit people, for whom the arrival of the herring spawn marks the arrival of spring and the beginning of the year.
+Streamers of herring spawn envelope inlets around the island of Sheet’-ká X'áat'l (Sitka) like topographical lines circling the outer coast of the western edge of the world.
+To locals, this indicates that it's time to go out in the boat and tie a float to hemlock tree boughs using rope.
+After a day or so left submerged in the ocean, these boughs become coated in globs of tiny white fish eggs — herring roe.
+This technique was developed by the Lingít people, for whom the arrival of the herring spawn marks the arrival of spring and the beginning of the year.
 The taste of herring roe is salty and the hemlock needles are bright and aromatic.
 Delicious.
-A branch of herring eggs tastes like springtime to a Southeast Alaskan just as an ear of corn or a ripe tomato tastes like summer in the lower 48.
+A branch of herring eggs tastes like springtime to a Southeast Alaskan just as an ear of corn or a ripe tomato tastes like summer in the lower-48.

-Although you won't find any herring in your shares, every single fish that you eat this CSF season will likely have fed on herring at some point in its life.
+Although you won't find any herring in your shares, every single fillet of wild Alaska fish that you eat this year will likely have fed on herring at some point in its life.
 Herring are a critical link in the marine food web in Southeast Alaska, which means that they are crucial to the ecological stability of our fisheries and to our way of life as Alaskans.

-My family harvests roe on hemlock boughs and even loads up the back of my dad’s truck with roe that washes up on the beach to use as fertilizer.
+My family harvests herring roe on hemlock boughs and even loads up the back of my Mom’s truck with the roe that washes up on the beach to use as fertilizer.
 The eggs we take feed us and our garden, and the eggs that are left in the ocean go on to feed future generations of salmon, halibut, rockfish, and cod.

-The steep price of store-bought food is softened by harvesting one’s own food.
-According to the Alaska Department of Fish and Game, most households do.
-In Sitka, 91% of households participate in some form of subsistence gathering and 98% of households gather, share, or consume subsistence foods.
-A significant portion of that food comes from fish that you will find in your share this year: salmon, halibut, rockfish, lingcod, and blackcod — all of which feed on herring.
+The financial impact of steeply priced store-bought food is softened by harvesting one’s own food.
+And according to the Alaska Department of Fish and Game, most households do so in abundance.
+In Sitka, 91% of households participate in some form of subsistence gathering and 98% of households gather, share, or consume subsistence foods including most, if not all, of our fishermen.
+A significant portion of that food is the same as the wild seafood you will find in your monthly box this year: salmon, halibut, rockfish, lingcod, and black cod — all of which feed on herring.

-Our multifaceted dependence on a balanced marine ecosystem is why we at Sitka Salmon Shares take our sourcing so seriously and only catch what is in abundance.
-It’s why we appointed Chief Fisheries Officer Kelly Harrell to oversee the ethics of our fisheries, and why we are working every day toward a more responsible seafood system.
+Alaskan's multifaceted dependence on a balanced marine ecosystem is part of why Sitka Salmon Shares take their sourcing so seriously.
+It’s why they appointed Chief Fisheries Officer Kelly Harrell to oversee the ethics of their sourcing decisions, and why they are working every day toward a more responsible seafood system.

-This delicate interplay between Sitka’s marine ecosystem and yourself might seem distant, but in fact it is not.
-When you sit down to eat the fish from your share, I invite you to think of the person who caught your fish and of yourself as a participant in this ecosystem.
+When you sit down to eat the fish from your subscription box, I invite you to think of yourself as a participant in Alaska's dynamic marine ecosystem.
 You are now connected to this place and to the herring themselves — the fish that fed your fish.

 Know Your Author

 Emma Bruhl is a writer, digital creator, and lifelong Sitkan.
+She is grateful to live as a guest on Lingít Aani or “land of the Tlingit.”
 Look for her on Sitka Salmon Shares’ social media pages taking photos and videos, talking to fishermen, hiking in the Tongass, and harvesting wild foods.